rlatnals501/bri519-lfp-analysis/README.md

 ## Notes

 This project follows proper version control practices and modular refactoring.
+Inline code comments and docstrings are provided throughout the source code to explain the purpose, input/output structure, and key logic of core functions, including outlier rejection, filtering, and time- and frequency-domain analyses.

 Conceptual guidance and structural suggestions were informed using AI tools, while all code implementation and analysis decisions were independently performed.